-When they’re not leaning or holding onto something (as you’ll see in some of the poses to come), ask them to shift their weight onto one side for a more relaxed look.
-This will also add some more interesting lines to their form than straight up and down.
+When they’re not leaning or holding onto something, ask them to shift their weight onto one side for a more relaxed look.
+This will also add some more interesting lines to their body form.

-This is another one of the classic poses for guys because having something to lean on is an easy way to help him relax in terms of his body language.
-People feel much more comfortable when they have something to do with their body other than just standing there.
+This is another one of the classic poses for males because having something to lean on, will help them relax in terms of body language.
+People feel much more comfortable when they have something to do with their body, other than just standing there.
 Almost anything can work for them to lean on – walls, fences, even their car.

-When posing for a picture, ask them to tilt their head ever so slightly toward your camera and the overall look will be more engaged and relaxed, but also will make the man appear more attractive.
+When posing for a picture, ask them to tilt their head ever so slightly towards your camera, and the overall look will look more engaged and relaxed, but also will make the man appear more attractive.

-This time he’s just leaning with his back instead of the side, which is a really easy way to get variation.
-Importantly, keep your eye on his posture and ensure he’s pushing his bottom into the wall and not leaning with just his upper back.
+This time he’s just leaning on his back instead of on the side, which is a really easy way to get variation.
+Most importantly is to keep an eye on his posture and ensure he’s pushing his bottom into the wall and not leaning with just his upper back.

-This time sitting on something, whilst leaning against a wall, ask him to raise just one knee.
-Super casual and comfortable, this one looks great.
+This time, sitting on something, whilst leaning against a wall, ask him to raise just one knee.
+Super casual and comfortable, this male pose looks great.

-Use side light for some beautifully directional shadows to add depth and elevate your photos to something special.
+Use side lightning for some beautifully directional shadows to add depth and elevate your photos to something special.

 Related: Directional Light Portraits

-I see lots of poses for guys that involve crossed arms, and sometimes it can look defensive.
-By shooting him side on and leaning, in this instance it works.
+I see lots of poses for guys that involve crossed arms, and sometimes this position can appear defensive.
+But there’s some subtleties you can be aware of that can remedy this.

-Shoot down the wall, using a very wide aperture to blur it out.
-It will isolate him well and ensure the wall doesn’t form a distraction.
+Shoot down the wall by using a very wide aperture to blur the image out.
+It will help isolate him well and ensure that the wall doesn’t form any distractions.

 Especially when shooting outdoors, you can mix it up by adding some walking shots to your must get list of poses for guys.
 Place yourself in front of your photo target and move in the same time with him.

-If moving toward you, use the continuous focus mode on your camera to ensure your auto focus recomposes on his face as he moves.
+If the guy moves towards you, use the continuous focus mode on your camera to ensure your auto focus recomposes on his face.
 Also be sure to use a shutter speed of at least 1/320 to freeze any motion.